jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 attribution:
   - jQuery Fundamentals
 ---

-Sometimes you want to make a piece of functionality available throughout your code;
-for example, perhaps you want a single method you can call on a jQuery selection that performs a series of operations on the selection.
+Sometimes you want to make a piece of functionality available throughout your code.
+For example, perhaps you want a single method you can call on a jQuery selection that performs a series of operations on the selection.
 Maybe you wrote a really useful utility function that you want to be able to move easily to other projects.
 In this case, you may want to write a plugin.

-##How jQuery Works 101: jQuery Object Methods and Utility Methods
+## How jQuery Works 101: jQuery Object Methods and Utility Methods

 Before we write our own plugins, we must first understand a little about how jQuery works.
 Take a look at this code: